Updated 2/23/26

 For dividend-focused investors, there’s a unique kind of charm in a business like Value Line, Inc. It’s not flashy.
 It doesn’t flood the news.
 But it’s steady, and that counts for a lot.
 This is a company built on decades of experience, offering detailed investment research and data products to individuals and institutions.
 Since the 1930s, Value Line has carved out a reputation for being reliable—something income investors can definitely appreciate.

-At a modest market cap of around $377 million, VALU might seem like a niche player.
+At a market cap of roughly $347 million, VALU might seem like a niche player.
 But take a closer look, and you’ll see a company that knows exactly what it does—and does it well.
-Revenue hovers around $35 million, and it runs a lean operation with high margins and very little debt.
+Revenue sits around $34.5 million, and it runs a lean operation with high margins and very little debt.
 That conservative financial management feeds directly into a dividend policy that’s consistent and reassuring.

 Recent Events